cloudmesh-community/fa19-516-155/venv-windows.md

     **`ENV3\Scripts\activate.bat`**
     - This runs the `activate.bat` file which activates the virtual environment.
     - The prompt shows the name of the virtual environment, indicating successful activation of the virtual environment.
-    - This command creates a new directory with name as the name of the virtual environment.

 ```
 C:\Study\IUMSDS\Fall2019\CloudComputing>ENV3\Scripts\activate.bat